Virakesari: History

 Annalakshmi Rajadurai joined Virakesari in 1962, when women were unusual in Sri Lankan newspaper journalism.
 She stayed with the newspaper for decades.

-Achievements

 Virakesari was voted the "Best Designed Newspaper" at the "Journalism Awards for Excellence 2005" by the Editors Guild and the Sri Lanka Press Institute.
 In 2010 virakesari.lk won the title of "Sri Lankas' Favorite Tamil Website" in polling conducted by bestweb.lk.

-Foreign editions

-Due to the significant numbers of SriLankan Tamil population (diaspora) spread across the world, Virakesari has become a world-renowned name in Tamil.
-Virakesari has a Weekly edition printed in Doha and distributed around the states of Middle East.
-The Sunday Virakesari is distributed in over 15 countries including United States, Canada, UK, France, Germany, India, Middle East, New Zealand and Australia.